 Sexual Assault Response

-IT IS NOT YOUR FAULT.
+Sexual assault is any form of sexual contact without your consent.
+If you have been sexually assaulted, It’s not your fault.
 Whether a stranger or someone you know, they never have the right to assault you.
 It has nothing to do with what you wore, where you were, who you were with, or whether you were under the influence of drugs or alcohol at the time.
-Only the perpetrator is to blame.
+You are not to blame.

 WHAT TO EXPECT AT THE HOSPITAL